|Home||Blog||Media Page||Schedule||CD's||Bio||Photos||EPK||Strolling Scones Musical||Contact|

 Founding members, Rick Stockton and Helen Highwater formed the Strolling Scones in 2005 and have since taken the band all over the western states playing concerts, festivals, club dates, and even opening for Woodstock legend Joe Cocker.
 During that time, the band released 4 full length albums and 1 EP and gained the respect of peers and music publications alike.
 Strolling Scones CDs not only have their share of catchy tunes but are filled with “glorious harmonies and first class guitar work” (Vintage Guitar Magazine).
 With their latest release, “Like Ripples Across The Pond”, their signature sound has expanded and evolved while still centering around their core musical values.

 Beyond the realm of music, the Strolling Scones are passionate supporters of solar power.
-They have a solar rehearsal facility and are presently installing photo voltaics so they will soon have a sun powered recording studio.
+They have a solar rehearsal facility and a sun powered recording studio.
 Also believing that strong communities make for a better world, Stockton and Highwater created an annual four day festival showcasing the food, wine, and talents of residents of western Colorado.
 The Mountain Harvest Festival is now in it’s 13th year and attracts visitors from all over the country.
 It is one of the area’s biggest events.